carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.VehiclePhysicsControl<a name="carla.VehiclePhysicsControl"></a> <sub><sup>_class_</sup></sub>
-VehiclePhysicsControl is used for controlling the physics parameters of a vehicle.
+VehiclePhysicsControl is used for controlling the vehicle's physics parameters.

 <h3>Instance Variables</h3>
 - <a name="carla.VehiclePhysicsControl.torque_curve"></a>**<font color="#f8805a">torque_curve</font>** (_list([carla.Vector2D](#carla.Vector2D))_)
 Curve that indicates the torque measured in Nm for a specific RPM of the vehicle's engine.
 - <a name="carla.VehiclePhysicsControl.max_rpm"></a>**<font color="#f8805a">max_rpm</font>** (_float_)
-The maximum RPM of the vehicle's engine.
+The vehicle's engine maximum RPM.
 - <a name="carla.VehiclePhysicsControl.moi"></a>**<font color="#f8805a">moi</font>** (_float_)
-The moment of inertia of the vehicle's engine.
+The vehicle's engine moment of inertia.
 - <a name="carla.VehiclePhysicsControl.damping_rate_full_throttle"></a>**<font color="#f8805a">damping_rate_full_throttle</font>** (_float_)
 Damping rate when the throttle is maximum.
 - <a name="carla.VehiclePhysicsControl.damping_rate_zero_throttle_clutch_engaged"></a>**<font color="#f8805a">damping_rate_zero_throttle_clutch_engaged</font>** (_float_)